vrash/Slartibartfast/README.md

 - [Interview engineers like a Reverse Bloom Filter](https://whizmodo.wordpress.com/2015/02/25/interview-engineers-like-a-reverse-bloom-filter/)
 - [Summarizing Sam Altmans CS183 classes](https://whizmodo.wordpress.com/2014/09/25/sam-altmans-cs183b-class-0/)

+### Values I deeply care about
+- Customer Obsession: Building products start and end with customers
+- Empathy: Products are built by people for people.
+I care about empathy at every stage in that process.
+- Ownership: Own successes and failures passionately
+- Leadership: Lead from the front.
+Listen before speaking.
+- Honesty: Always tell the truth, no matter how awkward.

 ### Who am I ?
 The name is <b>Irde</b>. {Dramatic pause} <b>Vrashabh Irde</b>. :)